secretstartups/handbook/tax/stock-options/australia/index.html.md

 The information on this page should be used for discussion purposes only.
 For any personal advice please reach out to a tax professional.

-For more information on Restricted Stock Units (RSUs) and tax obligations for Australian team members, see [RSU Tax Treatment (Australia)](./rsu-tax-treatment.html.md)
+For more information on Restricted Stock Units (RSUs) and tax obligations for team members in Australia, see [RSU Tax Treatment (Australia)](./rsu-tax-treatment.html)

 ### Equity Award
 Stock Option Plan